anyuzoey/llama_stack_starter/README.md

 ### 4. Run the inference example in quick start example.
-I slightly modified it with .env file added. simplely run `python example_python_sdk.py` you will see llama's text output about coding haiku
+I slightly modified it with .env file added. simplely run `¸` you will see llama's text output about coding haiku

 ### 5. Run the first RAG agent example
 same, run `python example_rag.py`